 Subsection (e) would establish a timeline for the President to modify or withdraw any spectrum to be reallocated under this section.
-Specifically, the President would have until 60 days before an auction is set to start, if the President determines that doing so is necessary to protect national security.
-This section would not limit the President's authority under section 706 of the Communications Act of 1934 (47 U.S.C.
-606).
+Specifically, the President would have until 60 days before an auction is set to start to withdraw any frequencies, if the President determines that doing so is necessary to protect national security.

-Subsection (f) would appropriate \$50 million from Treasury not already appropriated to remain available to NTIA through September 30, 2034, to study the spectrum bands 2.7-2.9 gigahertz, 4.4-4.9 gigahertz, and 7.25-7.4 gigahertz and publish a biennial report, on the value of all spectrum used by Federal entities.
+Subsection (f) would appropriate \$50 million from Treasury not already appropriated to remain available to NTIA through September 30, 2034, to study assignments in the spectrum bands 2.7-2.9 gigahertz, 4.4-4.9 gigahertz, and 7.25-7.4 gigahertz and publish a biennial report, on the value of all spectrum used by Federal entities.

-The CBO estimates that the net proceeds (a net increase in offsetting receipts) will contribute to deficit reduction of \$85.0 billion over the ten-year budget window.
+The CBO estimates that the net auction proceeds (a net increase in offsetting receipts) would contribute \$85 billion to deficit reduction over the ten-year budget window.

-Section 0003.
+Section \0003.
 Air traffic control improvements.